Early Childhood Education Technology

 Admission Requirements

 This is an open enrollment program.
 To be admitted, you must submit a free application for admission and complete the standard steps to enroll.
-In addition, you must complete a background check and additional program requirements during your first semester.
+All students in the early childhood education program must complete an FBI and BCI background check and additional program requirements during the first semester.
+Students who have a conviction or prohibited offense may not qualify to work with young children.

 Early Childhood Education Program Requirements